bvillasen/blog/astro/_posts/2019-05-06-gas_projections.md

 No spurious heating of the gas!

-To track the differences on the hydro conserved variables I plot projection ( 5 Mpc deep );
+To track the differences on the hydro conserved variables I plot projections ( 5 Mpc deep );

 I used PPCM for the reconstruction and HLLC for the Reimann solver.